 - Limited Derivatives User Exception-A fund that limits its "derivatives exposure," excluding certain currency and interest rate hedges, to 10% of its net assets (a "Limited Derivatives User"), is not required to comply with the VaR-based limits or to test for compliance with those limits.
 In addition, such a fund is not required to adopt a Program or to appoint a Derivatives Risk Manager.
 A Limited Derivatives User, however, must adopt and implement policies and procedures that are reasonably designed to manage the fund's derivatives risks. - Role of the Fund Board-The Fund Board is responsible for actively overseeing a fund's compliance with the Rule.
-Responsibilities include approval of the designation of a Derivatives Risk Manager, establishment of a reporting schedule regarding the Program, evaluation of regular reports regarding the implementation and effectiveness of the Program, and oversight of compliance by the fund with the Program, including oversight of remediation by the fund's investment adviser of exceedances of VaR-based limits and the results of the fund's stress testing. - Reverse Repurchase Agreements-The Rule provides an exemption from Sections 18(c) and 18(f)(1) of the Investment Company Act for reverse repurchase agreements and similar financing transactions, including securities lending transactions that are viewed as increasing leverage for a fund.
-Specifically, to avail itself of this exemption, a fund may comply with one of two alternatives with respect to these transactions: it may either comply with the asset coverage requirements of Section 18 of the Investment Company Act and include the aggregate amount of indebtedness associated with all reverse repurchase agreements and similar financing transactions with the aggregate amount of any other senior securities representing indebtedness when calculating the asset coverage ratio, or it may treat reverse repurchase agreements and similar financing transactions as derivatives transactions for all purposes of Rule 18f-4, including the VaR limits. - Treatment of Unfunded Commitment Agreements-Unfunded commitment agreements (i.e., contracts under which a fund commits, conditionally or unconditionally, to make loans to or to invest equity in an entity in the
+Responsibilities include approval of a Derivatives Risk Manager, establishment of a reporting schedule regarding the Program, evaluation of regular reports regarding the implementation and effectiveness of the Program, and oversight of compliance by the fund with the Program, including oversight of remediation by the fund's investment adviser of exceedances of VaR-based limits and the results of the fund's stress testing. - Reverse Repurchase Agreements-The Rule provides an exemption from Sections 18(c) and 18(f)(1) of the Investment Company Act for reverse repurchase agreements and similar financing transactions, including securities lending transactions that are viewed as increasing leverage for a fund.
+Specifically, to avail itself of this exemption, a fund may comply with one of two alternatives with respect to these transactions: it may either comply with the asset coverage requirements of Section 18 of the Investment Company Act and include the aggregate amount of indebtedness associated with all reverse repurchase agreements and similar financing transactions with the aggregate amount of any other senior securities representing indebtedness when calculating the asset coverage ratio, or it may treat reverse repurchase agreements and similar financing transactions as derivatives transactions for all purposes under Rule 18f-4, including the VaR limits.18